SurabhiSood/Web_Visualization_Dashboard/README.md

 * A 'Data page' that:
   * Displays a responsive table containing the data used in the visualizations.

-The website must, at the top of every page, have a navigation menu that:
+The website, at the top of every page, has a navigation menu that:

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.